 - If you need new shirts or pants, big cities are your best bet for Western-style clothing.
 Outside of a few tourist hot-spots where you can find nice gift shops.

 - You’ll always be able to find local women who will wash your clothes for you.
 For a small fee, they will hand wash, hang dry, and many times iron your clothing for an affordable price.
 It’s a great way to support local families as women can do the work at home.
 I highly recommend seeking them out.
-We do so by asking our accommodation staff for recommendations, many times it was one of their close relatives who did it for us.
+We do so by asking our accommodation staff for recommendations, many times it was one of their close relatives who does it for us.

 - Most high end safari lodges will wash your clothes for free.